-To overcome the above limitations of distortion parameters estimation, previous methods exploit more guided features such as the semantic information and distorted lines \cite{ref11, ref47}, or introduce the pixel-wise reconstruction loss \cite{ref44, ref46, ref48}.
+To overcome the above limitations, previous methods exploit more guided features such as the semantic information and distorted lines \cite{ref11, ref47}, or introduce the pixel-wise reconstruction loss \cite{ref44, ref46, ref48}.
 However, the extra features and supervisions impose increased memory/computation cost.
 In this work, we would like to draw attention from the traditional calibration objective to a learning-friendly perceptual target.
 The target is to unify the implicit and heterogeneous parameters into an intermediate representation, thus bridging the gap between image feature and distortion estimation in the field of distortion rectification.

 In particular, we redesign the whole pipeline of deep distortion rectification and present an intermediate representation based on the distortion parameters.
 The comparison of the previous methods and the proposed approach is illustrated in Fig. \ref{Fig:1}.
 Our key insight is that distortion rectification can be cast as a problem of learning an \textit{ordinal distortion} from a distorted image.
 The ordinal distortion indicates the distortion levels of a series of pixels, which extend outward from the principal point.
-To predict the ordinal distortion, we design a local-global associated estimation network that is optimized with an ordinal distortion loss function, in which a distortion-aware perception layer is exploited to boost the features extraction of different degrees of distortion.
+To predict the ordinal distortion, we design a local-global associated estimation network optimized with an ordinal distortion loss function.
+A distortion-aware perception layer is exploited to boost the feature extraction of different degrees of distortion.

 The proposed learning representation offers three unique advantages.
-First, the ordinal distortion is directly perceivable from a distorted image, it solves a simpler estimation problem than the implicit metric regression.
+First, the ordinal distortion is directly perceivable from a distorted image, and it solves a more straightforward estimation problem than the implicit metric regression.
 As we can observe, the farther the pixel is away from the principal point, the larger the distortion degree is, and vice versa.
 This prior knowledge enables the neural networks to build a clear cognition with respect to the distortion distribution.
-Thus, the learning model gains more sufficient distortion perception of image features and shows faster convergence, without any extra features and pixel-wise supervisions.
+Thus, the learning model gains a sufficient distortion perception of image features and shows faster convergence, without any extra feature guidances and pixel-wise supervisions.